Legislative History: Enacted June 26, 2018 (By-law No. CPOL.-295-286); Amended July 25, 2023 (By-law No. CPOL.-295(a)-216)

 4. The Policy

 The Public Art/Monuments Program will be administered by the City of London’s Culture Office.
 The Culture Services Division may delegate responsibility for specific aspects of the program such as the selection process, implementation, maintenance and conservation/restoration to other City service areas or knowledgeable community cultural organizations.

 The Culture Services, in conjunction with Environment and Infrastructure, will oversee the maintenance, conservation/restoration of public art/monuments through the City of London ten-year Capital Lifecycle Maintenance Program and the use of specialized consultant conservators and/or artist/creators.

 4.3 De-Accessioning Public Art/Monuments

-The Culture Office will consider candidates for the de-accessioning of permanent and temporary public art/monuments.
-The de-accessioned art/monuments may be moved, sold, returned to the artist or destroyed, with any monies received through the sale of art/monuments being placed in the Public Art/Monuments Acquisition Reserve Fund.
+The Culture Services will consider candidates for the de-accessioning of permanent and temporary public art/monuments.
+The de-accessioned art/monuments may be moved, sold, returned to the artist or destroyed, with any monies received through the sale of art/monuments being placed in the Cultural Prosperity Reserve Fund.